NerdNu/EasyRider/README.md

 A Bukkit plugin that improves horses MMO-style by increasing their levels through training.

 Features
 --------
+ * The plugin manages two categories of animals:
+   * *Trackable Animals*: llamas.
+   * *Trainable Animals*: Horses, donkeys, mules, skeletal horses and zombie horses.
+ * The following capabilities are supported for *Trackable Animals*:
+   * they can be locked,
+   * have an access control list that defines who (besides the owner) can ride them or access their inventory,
+   * they can be listed, showing their name, type of animal, equipment, appearance, location, and performance attributes,
+   * they can be found, showing their coordinates and the direction to go to reach them.
+ * *Trainable Animals* support all of the capabilities provided for *Trackable Animals* and can also be trained to improve their performance.
- * Horses can be trained in three abilities: speed, jump strength and health.
+ * *Trainable Animals* can be trained in three abilities: speed, jump strength and health.
    * **Speed**: A horse’s speed increases according to the total horizontal distance travelled on the ground by the horse while carrying a rider.
    * **Jump Strength**:  A horse’s jump strength increases according to the total